elotroalex/chiens/_texts/translation.md

 - and I see you and I uncover you in the middle of your
 - lies and your cowardice;
 - proud minions
-- little hipocrites, sweet spinning
+- little hypocrites, sweet spinning
 - slaves and children of slaves,
 - and you don't even have the strength to protest, to be outraged,
 - to moan;